 Lighthouse Loan and Security Agreement.
 On December 18, 2006, we entered into a loan and security agreement, as amended, with Lighthouse.
-As of March 31, 2012, our outstanding principal balance on our loan with Lighthouse was \$0.7 million.
-The promissory note bears interest at a rate of 12% per annum.
+As of June 30, 2012, we have repaid all outstanding amounts under our loan and security agreement with Lighthouse.